Professional Development

 Project Citizen Academy

-This two day academy put teachers in their students' shoes as they receive lesson plans, and learn the ins and out of Law-Related Education best practices.
+This one-day academy put teachers in their students' shoes as they receive lesson plans, and learn the ins and out of Law-Related Education best practices.
 You are invited to take advantage of this excellent professional development opportunity!

 Training Objectives: As a result of this training, participants will be able to: